If you are a prospective author, please visit our submission guidelines page.

 Author Responsibilities and Copyright Guidelines

-This document was developed by the Copyright Committee of the Association of American University Presses (AAUP) for dissemination among AAUP member presses.
+This document was developed by the Copyright Committee of the Association of University Presses (AUPresses) for dissemination among member presses.
 It is designed to provide practical answers to the kinds of copyright permissions questions authors often raise when preparing their work for submission.
 Sample permissions letters are appended.